 "Department Group" is a mandatory field that must be selected.
-If you want to add a new group, enter the name of the group in the edit box and it will be added as a new Department Group.
+If you want to add a new group, enter the name of the group in the edit box, and it will be added as a new Department Group.

 About Department Group

-Multiple Departments can be assigned to a
+Multiple departments can be assigned to a

 Department Group.
 Department Group is a top-level attribute to manage the departments.
-Groups will have no functions or settings, but when an admin user is utilizing the "Mass Updates" utility or generating reports, the "Department Group" is a quick way to sort out the unwanted information during the filter.
+Groups will have no functions or settings, but when an admin user is utilizing the "Mass Updates" utility or generating reports, the "Department Group" is a quick way to sort out unwanted information during the filter.

 "Disclaimer" is a simple and instructive message that will be printed on a receipt.
-How to create a Disclaimer is explained in the "Disclaimer" KB Article separately.
+How to create a Disclaimer is explained in the "Disclaimer" KB article separately.

-4. POS Description: The POS description will be displayed only when the "Open Dept. Sales" occurs.
+4. POS Description: The POS description will be displayed only when "Open Dept. Sales" occurs.
 The description will be visible on the POS screen during the checkout and printed on the receipt for record purposes.
-POS Description is entered at the department level so you can enter the relevant POS description for the different departments.
+The POS description is entered at the department level, so you can enter the relevant POS description for the different departments.

 - The products that are not added to the Pricebook Zones and do not have a proper inventory will be sold as Open Dept. Sales.